 The most common causes of memory loss are

 Age-related changes in memory (called age-associated memory impairment) refer to the normal slight decline in brain function that occurs as people age.
-Most older people have some memory problems.
+Most older adults have some memory problems.
 Retrieving memories of new things, such as what is a new neighbor's name or how to use a new computer program, takes longer.
-Older people also have to rehearse new memories more often for the memories to be stored.
+Older adults also have to rehearse new memories more often for the memories to be stored.
 People with this type of memory loss occasionally forget things, such as where they left their car keys.
 But for them, unlike people with dementia, the ability to do daily activities or to think is not impaired.
 Given enough time, these people usually remember, although sometimes later than is convenient.
 This type of memory loss is not a sign of dementia or early Alzheimer disease.